 Sound confusing?
 Both mutual funds and ETFs both are baskets of stocks.
 They can include other investment products, such as cash, bonds, and options as well.
 For the most part, you’re looking at investing in a basket of different stocks.
 By buying either a mutual fund or ETF, you’re buying a fractional share of different stocks and bonds.
 This allows investors to buy all S&P 500 stock shares, without having buy each stock individually and a lower cost.

 You might be asking, “Why not just buy the stocks?”
 The answer is you certainly can.

 However, you may have enough money to purchase all the stock or all the stock you want.
 Take Amazon stock (NASDAQ: AMZN).
 It is currently trading at $2,132 a share!
 That is out of the budget for most people.

 Also, it would be best if you diversified your investments.
 This means to spread your risks out so that if one stock goes down, your investment portfolio as a whole only goes down a little.

 What is the difference between a Mutual Fund and ETF?

 The most significant difference between a mutual fund and an ETF is that mutual funds are typically more actively managed.
 ETFs generally are set up to follow specific market indexes, like the S&P 500.

-Mutual funds usually have a higher cost than EFTs because they have people/money managers that are actively managing the fund.
+However, mutual funds usually have a higher cost than EFTs because they have people/money managers that are actively managing the fund.

-Mutual funds have different share classes that vary in the fees.
+In addition, Mutual funds have different share classes that vary in the fees.
 ETFs have only internal fees.